Law Enforcement Experience

 Firearms / Defensive Tactics Instructor Experience

-George started his teaching career in the early 1980s, on the instructor cadre of the Tactical Leadership Decisions course at the Air Force Academy.
+George has taught tens of thousands of military, law enforcement, and civilian students.
+He started his teaching career in the early 1980s, on the instructor cadre of the Tactical Leadership Decisions course at the Air Force Academy.
 He supervised firing on a civilian shooting range in the mid 1980s, and has taught classes to law enforcement, military, and civilians since then.
 George is a 1999 graduate of the FLETC Firearms Instructor Training Program (FITP), as well as several federal Firearms Instructor Recertification (FI-R) courses since.
 He also attended an IALEFI (International Association of Law Enforcement Firearms Instructors) Master Instructor development program, and is a graduate of the Suarez International Combat Pistol Instructor course, Arizona POST Rifle Instructor school, NRA instructor training, and a Gunsite instructor development program.

 George is sometimes a teacher, and always a student.
 He reads voraciously to keep up with emerging trends and tactics, but the lessons he passes on to you don’t just come from books.
 World-class instructors Jeff Cooper, Louis Awerbuck, Dennis Tueller, Giles Stock, Bill Dreeland, Clive Shepherd, Jeff Gonzales, Eyal Yanilov, Max Muramoto, Gabriel Suarez, Saulius (“Sonny”) Puzikas, Jim Fuller, Chris Caracci, Roger Phillips, Lou Chiodo, Larry Novak, Peter Tarley, and David Grossman have all trained or lectured him in person.
 He learned combat mindset from Rodney Knutson, Robin Olds, Bryan Nez, Bill Kirk, Larry Ferguson, Curt LeMay, George’s own father, and numerous other courageous (but less famous) warriors.
 George has “felt a little heat” on soil both foreign and domestic.
 Many of George’s students, instructors, and acquaintances have also been involved in gun battles of their own, or stood on “ground zero” investigating shootings right after they occurred.
 George learns as much as he can from them.